megabitid/LostnFound_Backend/README.md

      * If you decided that your feature completed, **do pull request**.
 Make sure you pull request into develop branch.
        * Wait until it gets approved.
 Merge button will activate if it's approved.
        * Merge by yourself or merged by reviewer.
+You can use merge button or command bellow to merge.

      * Finish your feature
        * pull new change from develop branch just in case it's updated.
          ```
          git checkout develop && git pull origin develop
          ```
+       * Because of _git flow feature finish_ does not push immediately, we use command bellow.
-       * remove your_feature branch in your repo and remote repo
+       * merge your_feature branch
          ```
-         git flow feature finish your_feature
+         git merge --no-ff feature/your_feature
+         ```
+       * push your merge to develop
+         ```
+         git push origin develop
+         ```
+       * delete feature branch in your local and remote
+         ```
+         get branch -d feature/your_feature && git push origin :feature/your_feature
          ```

 ## Installation